Prasham2181/Prasham2181/README.md

 ## 👨‍💻 About Me

-🎓 I'm a Computer Vision and Deep Learning enthusiast with a strong foundation in Python and various ML frameworks

-🌱 Currently exploring advanced computer vision techniques and deep learning architectures

-🔭 Working on projects involving camera calibration, object detection, and image processing
+I'm a passionate Computer Vision and Deep Learning enthusiast with a strong foundation in Python and various ML frameworks.
+I love exploring innovative technologies in robotics and computer vision that have the potential to shape mankind's future.
+I'm continuously working on projects like camera calibration, object detection, and image processing to push the boundaries of what's possible.

-💬 Ask me about Computer Vision, Deep Learning, and Python Development

-⚡ Check out my [portfolio website](https://sites.google.com/view/prashamsoni/home) for more details about my work!

 ## 🛠️ Technologies & Tools